volodymyrprokopyuk/kotlin-sdp/README.md

 - **OOP - Object-Oriented Programming**.
 OOP is like biological cells: messaging, state hiding, late binding.
 Object has well encapsulated structure (properties) and provides behavior (methods) through well defined interface.
 Abstraction, responsibilities and modularization are the keys to master complexity
+- **FCoI - Favor Composition + Delegation over Inheritance**.
+Composition is black box reuse through an interface and promotes loose coupling.
+Inheritance is white box reuse through public/protected members
+- **ADP - Acyclic Dependency Principle**.
+Circular dependencies should be avoided.
+Dependency Inversion Principle or creation of a new package with common components breaks the circular dependencies
+- **LoD - Law of Demeter**.
+The Principle of Least Knowledge/Dependencies - don't talk to strangers, only talk to your immediate neighbors.
+LoD fosters Loose Coupling and Information Hiding

+# SOLID Principles

 - **SRP - Single Responsibility Principle**.
 Software unit should have only one single and well defined responsibility, only one reason to change.
 High Cohesion fosters SRP
 - **OCP - Open-Closed Principle**.
 Software unit should be open for extension (inheritance, Strategy or Decorator design patterns), but closed for modification (interface with multiple polymorphic implementations)
 - **LSP - Liskov Substitution Principle**.
 Hierarchy is used to build specialized types from a more general type.
 Polymorphism means that one single interface provides access to objects of different types.
 Subtype must be completely substitutable for its supertype.
-Preconditions cannot be strenthened in a subtype.
+Preconditions cannot be strengthened in a subtype.
 Postconditions cannot be weakened in a subtype.
 Supertype invariants must be preserved in a subtype
 - **ISP - Interface Segregation Principle**.
 Segregate one broad single interface into a set of smaller and highly cohesive interfaces
 - **DIP - Dependency Inversion Principle**.
 Avoid tight coupling between modules with the mediation of an abstraction (interface) layer.
 Each module should depend on an abstraction (interface), not other modules directly.
-The abstraction (interface) provides the behavior needed by the module through possibly multiple implemenattions.
+The abstraction (interface) provides the behavior needed by the module through possibly multiple implementations.
 Common features should be consolidated in a shared abstractions exposed through interfaces.
-Depencency Inversion Principel fosters testability of components
+Dependency Inversion Principle fosters testability of components

-- **FCoI - Favor Composition + Delegation over Inheritance**.
-Composition is black box reuse through an interface and promotes loose coupling.
-Inheritance is white box reuse through public/protected members
-- **ADP - Acyclic Dependency Principle**.
-Circular dependencies should be avoided.
-Dependency Inversion Principle or creation of a new package with common components breaks the circular dependencies
-- **LoD - Law of Demeter**.
-The Principle of Least Knowledge/Dependencies - don't talk to strangers, only talk to your immediage neighbors.
-LoD fosters Loose Coupling and Information Hiding
+# UNIX Principles

+- Make each program do one thing and do it well
+- To do a new job build afresh rather than complicate old programs by adding new features
+- Expect the output of every program to become the input to another program.
+Write programs to handle text streams, because text is a universal interface.
+Don't clutter the output with extraneous information.
+Don't insist for interactive input and allow for scripting
+- Favor composability over monolithic design
+- Design and build software to be tried early.
+Build prototype as soon as possible.
+Don't hesitate to throw away bad design and rebuild from scratch
+- Use tools or even build tools for repetitive task automation